 That’s why, when I was faced with the food allergy struggle again, and going on an elimination diet again while breastfeeding, I thought that I’d be able to handle it without any problems.

 What I could never have imagined though was how my third baby would be my most challenging of all.
 He had severe acid reflux making sleep for him (and me) impossible.
 I eliminated the top eight allergens from my diet, yet he was still waking every hour and a half at night, fussy, and suffering with acid reflux at 5-months-old.
 I was trying to eliminate everything from my diet that might be upsetting him.
-It was taking a toll on me to be so rigid with my diet.
-He was also my baby that only took 30-minute cat naps (on a good day).
+It was taking a toll on me to be so rigid with my nutrition.
+He was also the baby that only took 30-minute cat naps (on a good day).

 I knew trying to continue with exclusively breastfeeding was breaking me.